 Typically, these solutions have a polyalkylene glycol base for coating machining parts and tools with a thin film.

-Coolant recovery systems are used in oil reclamation and water reclamation applications.
-Some coolant recovery systems remove suspended oils through coalescing filters that separate the oil from the coolant.
+Coolant recycling systems are used in oil reclamation and water reclamation applications.
+Some coolant recycling systems remove suspended oils through coalescing filters that separate the oil from the coolant.
 An oil skimmer then routes the oils into a reservoir.
-After the oil skimming process is complete, the cleaned coolant is routed to a coolant recovery tank for reuse.
-Coolant recovery systems are also used in water reclamation applications, where the coolant and oil are heated to high temperatures and then cooled with water.
-Using desalinization, boilers, and ionic filters, the water used in coolant recovery systems can be filtered through a wastewater treatment system for reuse.
+After the oil skimming process is complete, the cleaned coolant is routed to a coolant recycling tank for reuse.
+Coolant recycling systems are also used in water reclamation applications, where the coolant and oil are heated to high temperatures and then cooled with water.
+Using desalinization, boilers, and ionic filters, the water used in coolant recycling systems can be filtered through a wastewater treatment system for reuse.